onyiny-ang/git-your-own-adventure/README.md

 https://github.com/onyiny-ang/git-your-own-adventure.git
 ```

-Before we more on, two more commands you should be familiar with are `fetch` and `merge`.
+Before we move on, two more commands you should be familiar with are `fetch` and `merge`.

 You can keep your repo up to date with the upstream repo by using: